-In his lifetime, James Abbot McNeill Whistler was a highly controversial artist often reviled by peers and critics for his concepts, his art objects, his spectacle and his personality.
-However, he was also a profoundly influential painter.
-His ideas about form and content became highly fashionable, and they continue to direct some of our own contemporary thinking.
+James Abbot McNeill Whistler was attacked by peers and critics for his concepts, his artwork, his spectacle and his personality.
+He was a profoundly influential painter.
+His ideas for form and content became highly fashionable and they continue to influence our contemporary thought.

 Kicked out of West Point, rebellious in manner, style, and dress and living with his mistress, Whistler provoked an early scandal with his 1861/62 painting Symphony in White, No. 1: The White Girl.
 This painting was exhibited in the 1863 Salon des Refusés where it attracted more controversy than even Monet's Le déjeuner sur l'herbe..
-Observing it today, you'd hardly understand why.
-To better understand some of the changes in visual art and society that occurred during the 19th century, research the history of those two paintings.
+Simply observing it today, you'd hardly understand why.

 The painter that initially moved Ruskin to begin putting his critical philosophy into writing for the first volume of "Modern Painters" was J.M.W.
 Turner.
 Considered an icon today, Turner's paintings were not always well received by critics.
 Multiple paintings by Turner had come under fire.
 One painting exhibited in 1842 and called Snow Storm--Steam-Boat off a Harbour's Mouth... had been dismissed as "'soapsuds and whitewash".
 But Ruskin saw in Turners paintings the embodiment of his aesthetic theory, and he rose to Turner's defense.
 In the first volume of Modern Painters in 1843, John Ruskin praised 'Snow Storm--' as being "one of the very grandest statements of sea-motion, mist, and light, that has ever been put on canvas."

-At this point, Ruskin and Whistler do not seem so much at odds.
+To these points, Ruskin and Whistler do not seem much at odds.
 Both rejected the rules and conceptual theory historically embraced by the Academics and Classicists.
 Below is the painting by Turner just mentioned, alongside a painting by Whistler called Nocturne in Black and Gold – The Falling Rocket.
 Click and enlarge these paintings.
 Do you notice any vast difference in form or content?
 How do they make you feel?
-Are they as deeply different forms as, say, a Giotto compared to a Vermeer?
+Are they as much different forms as a Giotto compared to a Vermeer?

 "For Mr. Whistler’s own sake, no less than for the protection of the purchaser, Sir Coutts Lindsay ought not to have admitted works into the gallery in which the ill-educated conceit of the artist so nearly approached the aspect of willful imposture.
 I have seen, and heard, much of Cockney impudence before now; but never expected to hear a coxcomb ask two hundred guineas for flinging a pot of paint in the public’s face.”